LaudixGit/SAMD51_5500_Neopixel_Websocket_Demo/README.md

 * install the libraries listed at the top of the INO page
 * compile and upload to the SAMD51

-This sketch uses the biltin neopixel of the M4 Feather, but by wiring on a neopixel strip, and instantiating with more than 1 pixel this code _should_ work with many piexels (up to 2048 with remaining unsed memory)
+This sketch uses the built-in neopixel of the M4 Feather, but by wiring on a neopixel strip, and instantiating with more than 1 pixel this code _should_ work with many piexels (up to 2048 with remaining unsed memory)
-`neopixelLED(<qunatity of pixels>, <pixel-strip control pin>, NEO_GRB + NEO_KHZ800, &neopixelComplete);`
+   `neopixelLED(<quantity of pixels>, <pixel-strip control pin>, NEO_GRB + NEO_KHZ800, &neopixelComplete);`